Hal de Becker

-Haldor de Becker (July 31, 1931 – May 13, 2021) was an American dancer and prolific writer about dance.
+Haldor de Becker (July 31, 1931 – May 13, 2021) was an American dancer and writer about dance.

 Personal life

-The third generation of a theatrical family, de Becker was born in New York City, the son of stage and film actor Harold de Becker and actress Dorothy Daniels de Becker, who performed in Abie’s Irish Rose the longest running play in Broadway history.
+The third generation of a theatrical family, de Becker was born in New York City, the son of stage and film actor Harold de Becker and actress Dorothy Daniels de Becker, who performed in Abie’s Irish Rose, the longest running play in Broadway history.

-De Becker attended Hollywood High School where he was a gymnastics champion.
-As a teenager he performed in an aerial act 110 feet high.

-In 1950 he married Frances Katz (died in 1970).
-They had two children, one of whom is author Gavin de Becker and Chrysti.
+In 1950, he married Frances Katz (died in 1970).
+They had two children, one of whom is security specialist and author Gavin de Becker.

 In 1958, he met dancer Linda Wahner (now Shoemaker) in a ballet class, and they married a year later and divorced in 1979.
 They have four children, Hal Jr., Belinda, Brian, and Douglas.